Gladys Ekaru: Life

 She was born in Trans-Nzoia County in 1999.
 The event that shaped her career was when a friend persuaded her to get her parents to allow her to change schools.
-Ekaru was tall and a 400 metre runner and her fiend knew she would be good at volleyball.
+Ekaru was tall and a 400 metre runner and her friend knew she would be good at volleyball.
 She changed schools to attend Kwanthanze Secondary School in Machakos County.
 Her parents were extra pleased when the school agreed to cover her costs with a scholarship.
 The school had a reputation for volleyball and in 2018 the national team took five players from the school.

 Ekaru found volleyball demanding and she decided to give it up.
-Luckily a team mate Sharon Chepchumba and the school's coach Justine Kigwari helped her.
+Luckily a school and team mate Sharon Chepchumba and the school's coach Justine Kigwari helped her.
+Kigwari and the school also created the volleyball professionals Pamela Masaisai and Sharon ChepChumba.

 In 2019 she joined the Malkia Strikers (the national squad) with Jemimma Siangu and Ruth Mutinga in preparation for the 2019 African Games under the coach Japheth Munala.
 She got to play with her hero Triza Atuka.

 She made her international debut in Cairo.

 She was chosen to represent Kenya at the 2020 Summer Olympics by coach Paul Bitok.
 The team set off from Kenya for the Olympics in Tokyo in three batches to try and minimise the chances of being effected by the COVID-19 pandemic.
 Within their group the Kenyan team will first play the home team of Japan on 25 July and then at two day intervals the team will play South Korea, Serbia, the Dominican Republic and then Brazil on 2 August 2021.